Counting genus zero real curves in symplectic manifolds: Moduli spaces of real curves without fixed points

-has a real structure and a real square root.
-By Lemma~\ref{lem:lift1}, the canonical real structre and the one induced by the above isomorphism on $K_X$ are equivariantly isomorphic; thus, $(K_X,\phi_{K_X})$ admits a real square root. \end{proof}
+admits an anti-holomorphic involution and a real square root.
+By Lemma~\ref{lem:lift1}, the canonical real structure and the one induced by the above isomorphism on $K_X$ are equivariantly isomorphic; thus, $(K_X,\phi_{K_X})$ admits a real square root. \end{proof}

-In particular, if either $H^1(X;R)=0$ and $c_1(TX)=0$ or $X$ is a compact Kahler Calabi-Yau with anti-holomorphic involution $\phi$, then $(K_X,\phi_{K_X})$ admits a real square root.
+In particular, if either $H^1(X,\R)=0$ and $c_1(TX)=0$ or $X$ is a compact K\"ahler Calabi-Yau with anti-holomorphic involution $\phi$, then $(K_X,\phi_{K_X})$ admits a real square root.
 Similar but weaker result can be found in \cite[Lemma 2.9]{C}.
-As explained above, the existence of a square root for $(K_X,\phi_{K_X})$ implies that the Lagrangian $X^{\phi}$ is orientable.
-In the case of a Kahler Calabi-Yau manifold, the orientability of the Lagrangian $X^{\phi}$ can also be seen directly as follows.
+Through the isomorphism (\ref{equ:ind-tri}), we showed that the existence of a square root for $(K_X,\phi_{K_X})$ implies that the Lagrangian $L=\Fix(\phi)$ is orientable.
+In the case of a K\"ahler Calabi-Yau manifold, the orientability of the Lagrangian $L$ can also be seen directly as follows.
 It is possible to choose a holomorphic volume form $\Omega$ so that $\phi^*\Omega=\bar\Omega$.
 On the fixed locus, it restricts to a (real-valued) volume form.

-In Appendix~\ref{ch:calculation} we consider $(\P^{4m-1},\eta_{4m-1})$; since $4|K_{\P^{4m-1}}$, it has a real square root.
-If $K_X$ is trivial as a complex line bundle (i.e $X$ is a symplectic Calabi-Yau manifold), then $K_X$ has a real square root; moreover, in this case we can fix an admissible trivialization of $K_X$ itself over $X$ (independent of any map $u$) and thus determine an orientation of moduli space $\mc{M}_l(X,A)^{\phi,\eta}$.
+In Section~\ref{EquivLocal_sec} we consider $(\P^{4m-1},\eta_{4m-1})$; since $4|K_{\P^{4m-1}}$, it has a real square root.
+If $K_X$ is trivial as a complex line bundle and $H_1(X,\Z)=0$ (i.e $X$ is a symplectic Calabi-Yau manifold), then $K_X$ has a real square root; moreover, in this case we can fix an admissible trivialization of $K_X$ itself over $X$ (independent of any map $u$) and thus determine an orientation of the moduli space $\mc{M}_l(X,A)^{\phi,\eta}$.

-As illustrated by the two examples below, there are cases where the index bundle is not orientable.
+As illustrated by the two examples below, there are cases where the determinant bundle is not orientable.
 The first example is similar to the non-orientable example of \cite[Section 8.1.2]{FOOO}. \begin{example} Let $E= S^1\times \P^1 \times \C \ra S^1 \times \P^1$.
 Define a family of involutions,

 The real line bundle $F\ra S^1$ given by $F_s = H^0(E\mid_{\left\{s\right\}\times \P^1})_{\R}$ is then not orientable. \end{example}